amirgi73/pyDecryptor/README.md

         .
         .

-- an example input.csv file is provided.
+- An example input.csv file is provided.

 References
 =============
-- the 'password.txt' is from danielmiessler's repo: https://github.com/danielmiessler/SecLists
+- The 'password.txt' is from danielmiessler's repo: https://github.com/danielmiessler/SecLists

 To do
 =============
 - [x] ability to save generated rainbow table for later use
-- [ ] add support for other hashing algorithms
+- [x] add support for other hashing algorithms
+- [x] use OOP for easier development...
+- [x] Add error handling capability
+- [x] Add code 'docstrings' so you can understand the code easier.
+- [ ] add Help.txt